-Though the fashion industry is largely dominated by women, particularly as garment workers, gender inequality at the executive level is striking—just 14% of the top 50 global fashion brands are led by women.
+Though the fashion industry is largely dominated by women, particularly as garment workers, gender inequality at the executive level is striking — just 14% of the top 50 global fashion brands are led by women.

-At Made Trade, we’re proud to go against the status quo.
+We are proud to go against the status quo.
 We are a women-owned business committed to elevating other women-led brands working to create a more responsible, sustainable, and diverse fashion industry.

 1. Milo + Nicki

 Founded by Amy Fox and Cassie Ridgway, Altar is a Portland-based fashion label creating pieces from start to finish in the U.S. Their pieces are made-to-order and designed, patterned, cut, and sewn in Los Angeles, California and Portland, Oregon.
-Altar’s gorgeous garments are made from organic and naturally-dyed textiles, as well as deadstock fabrics and American-milled textiles when possible.
+Altar’s gorgeous garments are made from organic and naturally dyed textiles, as well as deadstock fabrics and American-milled textiles when possible.
 Altar is also committed to sustainable job creation for women and ensures all employees earn living wages.

-Values: Sustainable, Fair Trade, USA Made
+Values: Sustainable, Fair Trade, Made in USA

-Anchal Project was founded by sisters Colleen and Maggie Clines after a trip to Ajmer, India where they witnessed the extreme oppression women faced as commercial sex workers and recognized the economic opportunity the area’s rich textiles could provide.
+Anchal Project was founded by sisters Colleen and Maggie Clines after a trip to Ajmer, India, where they witnessed the extreme oppression women faced as commercial sex workers and recognized the economic opportunity the area’s rich textiles could provide.

-Anchal Project is a women-run non-profit that employs 77 artisans and has trained over 150 women in Ajmer to date.
-The women artisans create stunning scarves, bags, bedding, and other textiles with natural materials such as organic cotton using the traditional technique of Kantha quilting.
+Anchal Project is a women-run nonprofit that employs 77 artisans and has trained over 150 women in Ajmer to date.
+The women artisans create stunning scarves, bags, bedding, and other textiles with natural materials, such as organic cotton, using the traditional technique of Kantha quilting.
 For a behind-the-scenes look at the ancient, sustainable process, check out our blog post on Anchal Project and Kantha quilting.

 Values: Fair Trade, Heritage, Sustainable, Vegan

-Each of Darzah’s pieces are handcrafted from locally sourced leather and are hand-embroidered and handcrafted by refugee and low-income women artisans who earn fair wages for their work.
+Each of Darzah’s pieces are handcrafted from locally sourced leather and are hand-embroidered by refugee and low-income women artisans who earn fair wages for their work.
 The Fair Trade Federation member’s mission is to celebrate the art of tatreez embroidery and Palestine’s rich cultural heritage while providing economic opportunities for women artisans in Palestine’s West Bank.

 6. Abby Alley

 To ensure sustainable job opportunities for their artisans, Abby Alley works with artisan cooperatives that guarantee fair wages and safe working environments.
-The artisan makers earn three times the standard rates for the region—plus they earn provisions for healthcare and transportation.
+The artisan makers earn three times the standard rates for the region — plus they earn provisions for healthcare and transportation.